-Figure 33.
+Figure 31.
 Selecting a language.

 You can finish the wizard earlier and go to the menu of the web-based interface.
 To do this, click the ADVANCED SETTINGS button.
-On the opened page, change the default settings: specify the administrator password in the User's interface password and Password confirmation fields and the name of the wireless network in the Network name (SSID) field.
+On the opened page, change the default settings: specify the administrator password in the User's interface password and Password confirmation fields and the name of the wireless network in the 2.4GHz and 5GHz bands in the Network name 2.4 GHz (SSID) and Network name 5 GHz (SSID) fields correspondingly.
 Then click the APPLY button.

-Figure 34.
+Figure 32.
 Changing the default settings.